 In this section, we show the validity of ECQC for isotropic states with prime dimensions by an explicit calculation.
 Isotropic states are defined as \cite{springer1972springer, terhal2000entanglement}:

 where $\ket{\Psi^+}_{AB} = \frac{1}{\sqrt{d}} \sum_{i = 0}^{d - 1} \ket{ii}_{AB}$, $\frac{-1}{d^2 - 1} \le p \le 1$, $d \ge 3$ is a prime.
-For any $p < 1$ in the definition of isotropic states in equation \eqref{eq:isotropic}, we see that for equation \eqref{eq:exequality}, the $l.h.s < r.h.s$, which results in $\kappa_2 > 0$.
-Consequently, we can not recover Xie et al.'s \cite{xie2021optimized} result mentioned in equation \eqref{eq:xie} conclusively in equation \eqref{eq:ecqcparen}.
+For any $p < 1$ in the definition of isotropic states in inequality \eqref{eq:isotropic}, we see that for inequality \eqref{eq:exequality}, the $l.h.s < r.h.s$, which results in $\kappa_2 > 0$.
+Consequently, we cannot recover Xie et al.'s \cite{xie2021optimized} result mentioned in inequality \eqref{eq:xie} conclusively in inequality \eqref{eq:ecqcparen}.
 If it is possible to tighten Xie et al.'s result further, in that case this could be a feasible way to show the validity of ECQC conjecture in this case.
 So we must perform a direct calculation for isotropic states to see if the ECQC conjecture holds.

 In order to calculate the mutual information in this state, we have to identify the eigenvalues of $\rho_{AB}$ as well as of the subsystems $A$ and $B$.
 Below, we denote the vector of eigenvalues of $\rho_{AB}$ by $\text{eig}(\rho_{AB})$.